 How do I release stress and tension from my mind body and spirit?
-How do I detox and cleanse the mind and body from negativity?
+How do I remove negativity from the mind?

 It seems more and more people are asking: